As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real vs. Fake Selenite: The Main Differences

-Here is the table of main differences in how to distinguish real selenite from fake.
+Here is the table of main differences between real selenite from fake.

 TIP: One of the most common ways to recognize real and fake selenite is to test Mohs hardness.
 Check out the best Mohs scale test kits in the article below: